gatsbyjs/gatsby/docs/docs/unit-testing.md

 If you need to make changes to your Babel config, you can edit the config in `jest-preprocess.js`.
-You may need to enable some of the plugins used by Gatsby, though rememebr you may need to install the Babel 7 versions.
+You may need to enable some of the plugins used by Gatsby, though rememeber you may need to install the Babel 7 versions.
 See [the Gatsby Babel config guide](/docs/babel/) for some examples.

 For more information on Jest testing, visit